January 22, 2021

 Level 1 DFDs

-Moving up to level 1, your diagram will layer in more detailed information about the process.
+Moving up to level 1, your data flow diagram will layer in more detailed information about the process.
 Rather than thinking of the broader overview, you’ll instead break the diagram into smaller pieces that start to describe the steps of the process.

 For example, thinking through registering for classes at a university, instead of just documenting how information flows in and out of the registration process, you might consider the steps in the process and what information is specific to each of those steps.
 This would include details on information used by teachers to create their course offering, information used by facilities to create course schedules, and information used by students to register for those classes.